 Once you’ve scheduled an interview, you start thinking about preparation you need to do in advance to present yourself as capable of doing the job you applied for.
 The better prepared you are, the better you will be able to respond to various questions during the interview.

-Here is a list of some of the things you should be prepared for when going through a Japanese interview
+Here is a list of aspects you may considered to prepare yourself when going for a Japanese interview.

-While you may not initially plan to have many interviews, you should expect to have to take at least two or three.
+While you may not initially plan to have many interview rounds, you should expect to have at least two or three.
 Depending on the role you are applying for, you may also be required to complete a project or give a presentation as a part of the selection process.
-The first interview can be quite simple and short, whereas the subsequent interviews will require you to go into detail and provide more information and present your own ideas.
+The first interview can be quite simple and short, whereas the subsequent interviews will require you to go into details.

 During an interview

 Usually when you begin your interview, you will be asked to do a self-introduction.
 This serves as an ‘ice-breaker’ and to find out more about you.
 You will also most likely be asked about your interest in Japan, the Japanese language, and your experience with Japanese culture.

 One question that can be confusing is what you expect to be doing at the position you are applying for.
 This is confusing because you have already read the job content that explains what your duties and responsibilities will be but you are still asked to describe in detail what you think you will do.
 This is done to figure out how well you understand your future duties, how you wish to work and what your strategy will be for this job, as well as whether this job is suitable for you or whether you are suitable for the job.
 If you are changing jobs, you will be asked what you do at your current job, what kind of people you work with, why you chose your current job and company, etc.